Facts Worth Sharing

 - By studying Venus, scientists learn how Earth-like planets change over time, and what conditions on Earth-sized planets orbiting other stars might be like.

-- Scientists have predicted that life could currently exist in Venus' upper atmosphere, which has Earth-like temperatures and pressures.
+- There is a chance life exists in Venus' upper atmosphere, where some regions have Earth-like temperatures and pressures.

 Venus is the hottest planet in the solar system, even though Mercury is twice as close to the Sun and receives 4 times more solar energy.
 The reason?
 Venus’ thick, carbon dioxide atmosphere causes a runaway greenhouse effect.
 At the surface Venus has an atmosphere 50 times denser than Earth’s, and average surface temperatures of 470 degrees Celsius (878 degrees Fahrenheit)—hot enough to melt lead.